opengeometry/NOTES/virtualbox/README.md

 ## Compacting disk

-1. From host OS, remove all snapshots of the VM.
+1. Remove all snapshots linked to the disk.

 2. From guest OS, fill all available disk space with zeros.
    ```